Jrhenderson11/SpeechRecognition/ai-light-project/README.md

  - give the sytem enough data to learn from, this is especially important if the variation is subtle between the classifications (I used ~ 50 samples of each word for **on** and **off**)

- - give an equal amount of training data for each class, if not the system may have a bias to the data you provided more data for
+ - give an equal amount of training data for each class, if not the system may have a bias to the classification you provided more data for

  - make sure the input data is representative of the data the system will be run on when live / testing, e.g. if your speech recognition is done with an omnidirectional microphone in a noisy room then don't just train using a headset microphone with low noise